Rewriting project history for fun and profit

 In particular most of "nbproject" should have been excluded.
 These files pop up repeatedly in subsequent commits.

 1: Make a "dry run" on a duplicate before attempting the proper operation.
-If too many errors occur then abandon the attempt and try again later
+If too many errors occur then abandon the attempt and try again later (This turned out to be unnecessary as Git allows you to easily abandon the rebase)

 2: Initiate an interactive rewrite of "master"